erwindon/SaltGUI/README.md

 ## Contributing
 Open a PR!
 Try to use no dependencies where possible, as vanilla JS is the aim.
 Any libraries will need to be heavily considered first.
-Please see the section above as PR's won't be reviewed if they don't pass the tests.
+Please see the section above as PRs won't be reviewed if they don't pass the tests.

 ## Credits